fennel-ai/client/docs/pages/concepts/introduction.md

 <pre snippet="concepts/introduction#branches"></pre>

-In the above example, we created an empty branch called `dev`, switched client to refer to this branch (via the `checkout` method), did a commit on this newly created `dev` branch, and finally, issued a query against this branch.
+In the above example, we created an empty branch called `dev`, made a commit on this newly created `dev` branch, and finally, issued a query against this branch.

 In fact, with Fennel, you're always working with branches even if you aren't explicitly creating or checking out branches.
 By default, Fennel creates